javiercejudo/modelico/docs/recipes/runtime_type_for_subclasses.md

 We will use
 [`ajvMetadata`](../advanced/json_validation.md#majvmetadata-and-json-schema)
-to demonstrate how to get Modelico to generate complex JSON schemas.
+to demonstrate how to get Modélico to generate complex JSON schemas.
 This is also an example of a schema with circular references.

 ```js